 Genetic Mutation: Cells in the white sectors of plants lack pigments and block chloroplast biogenesis at various steps.
 The cause of this variegation can be caused by nuclear, chloroplast or mitochondrial geneses.
 White and green sectors can either have the same or different genotypes depending on the plant.

-Viral Infection: It destroys colour in either leaves or flowers.
+Viral Infection: It destroys color in either leaves or flowers.
 Often virus-infected plants show variegation in flowers but not in leaves.
 The virus can be transplanted by cuttings and root grafting but not through seeds.
 It is not easy to get rid of viral infections in plants.
 Tissue culturing and extreme heat treatments are two methods to get rid of a viral infection.

 TYPES OF VARIEGATION